 Safety is the key principle of life.
-Life becomes very difficult without having discipline.
+Life becomes challenging without discipline.
 The same is the case with your work life.
 Having formal OSHA training will help your workplace become safe and secure.
 The Occupational Safety and Health Administration (OSHA) is the government agency that regulates workplace safety across the USA.
 OSHA tries to ensure protection for all workers against occupational hazards.

 OSHA mandates employers to provide employees with comprehensive knowledge about any hazards associated with their nature of work.
-Hence, it is not enough for employees to take a class and get the relevant knowledge about OSHA standards.
-They go on to quiz employees about their regulations in order to fully ensure they have understood the desired requirements.
+Since it is advantageous for employees to obtain OSHA 10 Hour and OSHA 30 Hour cards, it is recommended by Federal OSHA to pursue OSHA Outreach training.
+Hence, it is not enough for employees to take a class and get relevant knowledge about OSHA standards.
+They quiz employees about their regulations to fully ensure they understand the requirements.

 OSHA outreach courses are not a necessary requirement.
-However, several employees use it as a foundation for training whereas they are also a requirement for various industries.
-The 10 Hour Construction Course is perfect for any individual who doesn’t have a lot of time on their hand but still wants to pick up a side hobby or second job.
+However, several employees use it as a foundation for training and are also required for various industries.
+The OSHA 10-Hour Construction Course is perfect for any individual who doesn’t have a lot of time but still wants to pick up a side hobby or second job.
 You might end up saving a decent amount of money after training for only 10 hours!

 Which Employees Require OSHA Training?

-The most important employees that require training are the full-time employees however employers must not ignore the other employees that work for them.
+The most important employees that require training are the full-time employees.
+However, employers must not ignore the other employees that work for them.
 Their training is essential as well.
 Newly hired employees should get training in all aspects.
 Part-time employees should get training as and when required.
-Just because they work for fewer hours in the week does not get them exempted from OSHA training.
+Just because they work fewer hours in the week does not exempt them from OSHA training.
 Workers working on the night shift and the management staff also need to be trained.
 These groups must not be overlooked where safety training is required.
-As it is equally important for them to be aware and educated as well.
+It is equally important for them to be aware and educated.

 - OSHA divides all industries according to various standards.
-Industries such as Agriculture, Construction along with others follow the respective guidelines, whereas the general industry covers all the other industries that exist.
+Industries such as Agriculture, Construction, and others follow the respective guidelines, whereas the general industry covers all the other existing industries.

-- An extremely comprehensive course is available on OSHA outreach courses where you can either put in few hours of your time to understand the guidelines and training for construction or you can put in 30 Hours of proper time and consideration to get the deep analysis of how to perform better in OSHA guidelines.
+- An extremely comprehensive course is available on OSHA outreach courses where you can either put in a few hours of your time to understand the guidelines and training for construction or you can put in OSHA 30 Hours of proper time and consideration to get a deep analysis of how to perform better in OSHA guidelines.

 - Based on the amount of responsibility that will have to be undertaken in order to manage the whole team with all the employees and workers.